qaalabs/fabric/docs/04-ingest-pipeline/instructions.md

-# 04 ~ Ingest Data with a Pipeline in Microsoft Fabric
+# Lab 04 ~ Ingest Data with a Pipeline in Microsoft Fabric

 !!! info "For this lab you need to navigate to QA Platform and login using the credentials provided"